serene-ay/LinkUs/README.md

 This set of code is for executing the full function of the physical prototype of LinkUS.

 ## Description and Functionality of Prototypes
 1. app.py is a python script that provides RESTFUL API for push and pull data in JSON format.
 It also works as a webserver to serve both the webpage on http://35.201.182.206/ and http://35.201.182.206/emoji.
+And data is store in JSON on http://35.201.182.206/json.
 Any Linux server with public IP address and with Python3 installed can run this script.
 2. rotate.py is a script to be run on the Raspberry Pi to function the rotation of the cylindrical disks of the physical prototype.
 It contains an infinite loop to pull JSON every 3 seconds.
 3. home.tpl is a HTML script with Javascript functions to push data in JSON.
 It is the interface of the webpage application using the link http://35.201.182.206/.
 4. emoji.tpl is a HTML script with Javascript functions to pull data from JSON.
 It is the interface of the webpage http://35.201.182.206/emoji to be shown on the screen of the physical prototype. <br>